clangv/clangv/README.md

   - Python Sentiment Analysis w/ Scikit-learn
   - Learning Cybersecurity at Coursera
 - 🌍 Active in tech communities like Bicol IT, SSC, and Cheerz!
-- 🎤 Occasionally volunteers at IT events to meet cool people & level up  +
+- 🎤 Occasionally volunteers at IT events to meet cool people & level up
-- 🔧 Always building, always experimenting, always learning
+- 🔧 Always building, always experimenting, always learning.

 ---